exciteabletom/mazesolver/README.md

 **Easy Installation**

 Check that your python version is >=3.5 with `python3 -V`.
 (You might have to use `python3.5` or similar).
-Also make sure that pip is installed with `python3 -m pip -V`
+Also make sure that pip is installed with `python3 -m pip -V`.

 To install, simply run `python3 -m pip install mazesolver` on the command line as root/admin.

-You can run the tool using `mazesolver`
+You can run the tool using `mazesolver`.

 **Install from source**

-If you want to install manually you will have to do something like the following.

 ##### For GNU/Linux: